Associate in Science, Emphasis in Chemistry

 MAT221

 Calculus with Analytic Geometry I or Calculus with Analytic Geometry I Critical course OR Higher approved general education course in the Mathematical Applications [MA] area for which MAT22+ is a prerequisite.
-MA 4–5
+MA or MA 4–5

 FYE101 or